How to Fix Moisture Plus steam on Miele H6780BP (Wall Oven)

 Step 1

-Disconnect power at the breaker before beginning any repair to eliminate shock risk from the oven’s 240V supply.
-Miele requires descaling every 200 steam operations or annually because mineral scale buildup on internal components is the leading cause of Moisture Plus steam failure — scale insulates the heater and restricts water flow.
-Use only Miele-approved descaling solution, not vinegar, which can corrode Miele’s stainless steel internal components.
+First things first: Disconnect the power at the breaker before starting any repair to eliminate the risk of shock from the oven’s 240V supply.
+Miele recommends descaling every 200 steam operations or annually because mineral scale buildup on internal components is the leading cause of Moisture Plus steam failure.
+Scale insulates the heater and restricts water flow.
+Always use Miele-approved descaling solution, and skip vinegar as it can corrode Miele’s stainless steel components.

 Step 2

-Run Miele’s built-in descaling program via Settings → Maintenance → Descaling to dissolve and flush scale deposits from the steam generator, pump, and lines.
-Pour descaling solution into the water reservoir according to the label, then run the full program (approximately 45 minutes) — interrupting it mid-cycle can leave descaling agent residue inside the system.
-Do not use the oven for cooking until the program completes and the reservoir has been rinsed and refilled with fresh water.
+Next, run Miele’s built-in descaling program via Settings → Maintenance → Descaling.
+This process will dissolve and flush scale deposits from the steam generator, pump, and lines.
+Pour descaling solution into the water reservoir according to the label, then run the full program (around 45 minutes).
+It’s important not to interrupt this cycle, as doing so can leave descaling agent residue inside the system.
+Don’t use the oven for cooking until the program is complete and the reservoir has been rinsed and refilled with fresh water.

 Step 3

-If steam still fails after a completed descaling cycle, the steam generator heater element itself may have failed open, meaning it can no longer heat water to produce steam.
-Test the heater element with a multimeter set to Rx1 — a reading of OL or infinite resistance confirms an open (broken) element that must be replaced.
-Disconnect the element leads before testing to avoid a false reading through parallel circuit paths.
+If steam still fails after descaling, the steam generator heater element may have failed open, meaning it can’t heat water to produce steam.
+To check this, test the heater element with a multimeter set to Rx1.
+If you see a reading of OL or infinite resistance, that confirms an open (broken) element, and it needs replacing.
+Make sure to disconnect the element leads before testing to avoid false readings from parallel circuit paths.

 Step 4

-Test the steam inlet valve solenoid to confirm it is opening and allowing water into the steam generator — a failed solenoid will block water supply entirely, producing no steam regardless of heater condition.
-Set your multimeter to resistance and probe the solenoid terminals; a healthy solenoid reads 200–500Ω, while an open reading (OL) indicates a failed coil that requires replacement.
-Verify the valve also has no physical blockage or debris at the inlet screen before condemning the solenoid electrically.
+Now, let’s test the steam inlet valve solenoid to confirm it’s opening and allowing water into the steam generator.
+A failed solenoid will block the water supply entirely, resulting in no steam regardless of the heater’s condition.
+Set your multimeter to resistance and probe the solenoid terminals.
+A healthy solenoid should read between 200–500Ω, while an open reading (OL) indicates a failed coil that needs replacing.
+Also, check for physical blockages or debris at the inlet screen before deciding the solenoid is faulty.

 Step 5

-Miele steam generators are precision-engineered sealed assemblies with proprietary components, so if the heater element or solenoid replacement does not restore function, full generator replacement is the recommended path.
-Because correct reassembly requires Miele-specific tooling and calibration, this stage of repair is best handled by an authorized Miele service technician to avoid voiding any remaining warranty or causing secondary damage.
-Attempting to disassemble the generator beyond component-level replacement significantly increases the risk of coolant line damage or incorrect sealing.
+Miele steam generators are intricate sealed assemblies with proprietary components, so if replacing the heater element or solenoid doesn’t restore function, it’s best to consider a full generator replacement.
+Reassembling requires Miele-specific tools and calibration, making this stage of repair best suited for authorized Miele service technicians to avoid voiding warranties or causing further damage.
+Attempting to disassemble the generator beyond component-level replacement significantly increases the risk of damage to coolant lines or incorrect sealing.

 Step 6

-After descaling is complete, refill the reservoir with fresh cold tap water only — Miele specifically does not recommend distilled water because its lack of dissolved minerals causes pump cavitation, which can damage the pump over time.
-Tap water’s natural mineral content provides the slight conductivity and lubrication the pump is designed to operate with.
-As a pro tip, if your tap water is very hard (high mineral content), consider a Miele-compatible water filter to slow future scale buildup without the risks of fully demineralized water.
+Once descaling is complete, refill the reservoir with only fresh cold tap water.
+Miele specifically advises against using distilled water because its lack of dissolved minerals can lead to pump cavitation, which can damage the pump over time.
+The mineral content in tap water provides the conductivity and lubrication the pump needs to function properly.
+If your tap water is particularly hard (high mineral content), consider using a Miele-compatible water filter to slow future scale buildup without risking the use of fully demineralized water.

 Where to Buy Replacement Parts